-Timing: The Commissioner may suspend, revoke, or refuse to renew a license with not less than 15-days written notice.
+- Suspension: The Commissioner can take the license away temporarily for a maximum of one year and it is returned without the producer having to retake an exam. - Revocation: The Commissioner can take the license away for a maximum of one year.
+The person must reapply for the license but it may not be approved.
+However, if the Commissioner does approve the application, pre-license education is required and the proper license exam must be passed again. - The Commissioner may suspend, revoke or refuse to renew a license with not less than 15-days written notice. - The Commissioner may suspend a license with not less than a three-day written notice upon finding that the public safety requires this emergency action. - Immediate revocation (without a hearing) of any insurance license is allowed upon the sentencing of the licensee for conviction of a felony, but only if the facts of the conviction demonstrate the licensee to be untrustworthy to maintain any such license. - b) Fines...
+(48.17.560) The Commissioner can fine a minimum of \$10 and a maximum of \$1,000 and/or up to 364 days in jail per offense for a violation of the insurance code. - Fines and penalties must be paid in not less than 15 days nor more than 30 days after the receipt of the order to pay. - Failure to pay will result in revocation of the insurance license and the fine recovered in a civil action through the courts on behalf of the Insurance Commissioner. - Fines are paid to the State Treasurer for deposit in the general fund. - Appeal...
+The licensee has the legal right to appeal orders, fines, penalties, suspensions and revocations levied by the State Commissioner within 90 days.
+The licensee can appeal any decision of the Commissioner or any deputy, assistant or examiner of the Commissioner.
+The new hearing must be held within 30 days of the appeal.

-The Commissioner may suspend a license with not less than a three-day written notice upon finding that the public safety requires this emergency action.
+6) Unlicensed Activities...
+(48.17.060, 063) A person shall not sell, solicit, or negotiate insurance in this state for any line or lines of insurance unless the person is licensed for that line of authority in accordance with this chapter.

-Immediate revocation (without a hearing) of any insurance license is allowed upon the sentencing of the licensee for conviction of a felony, but only if the facts of the conviction demonstrate the licensee to be untrustworthy to maintain any such license.
+For the purpose of this section, an act is committed in this state if it is committed, in whole or in part, in the state of Washington, or affects persons or property within the state and relates to or involves an insurance contract.

-- d) Fines...
-(48.17.560, 48.04.010) The Commissioner can fine a minimum of \$10 and a maximum of \$1,000 and/or up to 364 days in jail per offense for a violation of the insurance code. - Fines and penalties must be paid in not less than 15 days nor more than 30 days after the receipt of the order to pay. - Failure to pay will result in revocation of the insurance license and the fine recovered in a civil action through the courts on behalf of the Insurance Commissioner. - Fines are paid to the State Treasurer for deposit in the general fund. - e) Appeal...
-The licensee has the legal right to appeal orders, fines, penalties, suspensions, and revocations levied by the State Commissioner within 90 days.
-The licensee can appeal any decision of the Commissioner or any deputy, assistant, or examiner of the Commissioner.
-The new hearing must be held within 30 days of the appeal. - 6) Unlicensed Activities...
-(48.17.060, 063) A person shall not sell, solicit, or negotiate insurance in this state for any line or lines of insurance unless the person is licensed for that line of authority in accordance with this chapter. - For the purpose of this section, an act is committed in this state if it is committed, in whole or in part, in the state of Washington, or affects persons or property within the state and relates to or involves an insurance contract. - ✓ Any person who knowingly violates this section is quilty of a Class B felony. - ✓ The Commissioner may issue a cease-and-desist order, suspend, or revoke a license and/or assess a civil penalty of not more than \$25,000 for each violation.
+- ✓ Any person who knowingly violates this section is guilty of a Class B felony. - ✓ The Commissioner may issue a cease and desist order, suspend or revoke a license and/or assess a civil penalty of not more than \$25,000 for each violation.

-^{}A producer in the state of Washington receives one license.
+A producer in the state of Washington receives one license.
 Lines of authority may be added as you pass the exams.
-You may only sell, solicit, or negotiate in the lines you are licensed in.
-For example, giving an auto quote to someone while being life-only licensed would be considered in violation of this law.
+You may only sell, solicit or negotiate in the lines you are licensed in.
+For example, giving an auto quote to someone while being life only licensed would be considered in violation of this law.
 A producer may share commissions with someone who has a license in a different line of insurance than the line being sold.